 Computer adaptive testing is a new form of testing that varies the difficulty, level, and order of questions that get asked depending on your performance within the test.
 This is in contrast to static testing, where the questions are predefined and nothing changes during the exam.

-The idea is to narrow down into the level of proficiency to the greatest granularity.
+The idea behind an adaptive test is to drill down into the level of proficiency to the greatest granularity.
 If you’re struggling with a certain type of question, computer adaptive testing provides easier questions.
-If you’re excelling in a subject, the test will automatically provide harder questions.
+If you’re excelling in a subject, the test will adapt to automatically provide harder questions.

 The advantage of computer adaptive testing is that it can consistently move that horizontal line to get a more granular level of understanding about one’s skill level.

-The downside of computer adaptive testing is that they can be stressful on the test taker.
+The downside of computer adaptive testing is that it can be stressful on the test taker.
 Traditionally, tests are already taken in stressful situations like education systems or for getting a job.